russellcameronthomas/library/posts/security/_posts/2016-11-24-what_value?.md

 ### 4. Experiment in Secure Website Design

 Finally, as exemplified in this blog category, I am using this as a self-experiment in security-by-design.
 By keeping a journal and also reflecting on events along the way, this self-experiment could serve as empirical data for research or industry publication.

+### 5. A Portfolio to Demonstrate My Skills

+More and more, technical and professional workers are being expected to show their skills through some sort of portfolio.
+For programmers, this can include their Github "repos" showing the work they have done on their own projects and contributions they have made to others.
+For academics, this is new territory because the traditional portfolio consisted of published papers, and maybe working papers and presentations.
+But with the growth in on-line learning, MOOCs, and similar, I think it is important for academics to demonstrate their research and teaching abilities through an interactive website like this one.

 ## Value to Reader